Friday, January 27, 2023

 Online Tutoring

-Hello, my name is Tan Lam, and I want to help your child(ren) with your online tutoring needs for math and science.
-I have 26 years of experience teaching high school and college students both in-person and online.
-I have a passion for life-long learning, sharing knowledge, fostering students’ intellectual, social, and emotional growth.
-I continually monitor and adapt my teaching practices in order to address each student’s rate, level and learning style.
-Currently offering sessions will be facilitated on Microsoft Teams, Google Meet and/or Zoom.
+Hello, my name is Tan Lam, and I am excited to help your child(ren) with online tutoring in math and science.
+I bring 26 years of experience teaching high school and college students, both in-person and online.
+I am passionate about life-long learning and sharing knowledge while fostering students’ intellectual, social, and emotional growth.

 Monday, December 12, 2022